Firstly, here's a quick video showing you a use case of the Approvals App for Zendesk:

 The "Primary approver" is the person the approval will be sent to if it gets sent automatically via a trigger.
 If on the other hand, the agent is manually sending the approval, the primary approver will simply be listed at the top of the list of possible approvers.

-Another possibility for the primary approver is to set this to "Manager".
-If selected, instead of the approval being sent to any particular person, the app will dynamically lookup who the requester's manager is and send it to them.
+Side note: Another possibility for the primary approver is to set this to "Manager".
+If selected, instead of the approval being sent to any particular person, the app will dynamically lookup who the requester's manager and send it to them.
 Check out this article & video for more information on how the manager functionality works.

-Now that you've defined who the approval will be sent to, next you'll need to define the conditions for when you want the approval visible in the apps pane in the agent interface.
+Now that you've defined who the approval will be sent to, next you'll need to define the conditions for when you want the approval to be visible in the apps pane in the agent interface.

 If you're needing to get more specific with your conditions, in both cases you have the option to switch to the advanced condition editor like this: